BLUE RHINO AI

 • Wear a solid-color shirt — no patterns, stripes, logos, or shiny fabric

-• Wear either shirt for Video 5 — your choice
+• Wear one shirt for Videos 1, 3, and 5

 • Good colors: blue, teal, green, burgundy, light gray.
 Avoid pure white, and don't wear all black for every video